luke-titley/usd-rs/usd-rs/README.md

 Rust bindings for [USD](https://github.com/PixarAnimationStudios/USD).

+These are in version 0.0.x.
+The api is likely to change significantly between now and 0.1.0.

 # What works ?
 - You can create and open/save/export a stage.
 - You can define a prim and get/set attributes on it.